Atkana/Dwarf-Fortress-Mods/patch/README.md

 Not intended to be run as a script by itself.
 It works as a handler for the patches, managing when to run the code of each patch that registers itself to it.
 It was originally also intended to provide sets of useful functions for handling some more standard style of patches (such as some handler for applying patches to creatures), but nothing has been included as of yet.
 Currently, all patches use their own bespoke custom code for applying their effects, and only take place during world loads.

 (Documentation might go here at some point - otherwise just look at the code and examples here to figure it out for yourself if you're interested in using it :p The main functions you want to look at are `world-patch`'s `register_patch`, and the `register_patch` and `patch_code` functions of the patch examples)

+This script is required for all other patch scripts to work.